Contribution margin vs gross margin; this is a matter of great confusion among many accounting students. Most of them think they both are the same.

 The contribution margin is a measure of profitability that considers both sales and expenses.
 A company that has a low gross margin and high contribution margin is profitable, but it is not necessarily a profitable business.
 Gross margin and contribution margin do not necessarily have the same meaning.

 - One point of difference between gross margin and contribution margin is that contribution margin is the sum of gross margin and fixed costs.

-- GM will appear in absorption costing income statement, while contribution margin will appear in variable costing income statement.
-CM sometimes provides better picture of profitability rather than CM.
+- GM will appear in the absorption costing income statement, while the contribution margin will appear in the variable costing income statement.
+Contribution margin sometimes provides a better picture of profitability rather than gross margin.

 - Formula of gross margin is revenue less total manufacturing costs.
-Formula for contribution margin is revenue less all variable costs [Sales – variable costs].
+The formula for contribution margin is revenue less all variable costs [Sales – variable costs].

-- GM is useful for financial reporting purpose while contribution margin serves the purpose of internal cost reporting purpose.
+- Gross margin is useful for financial reporting purposes while contribution margin serves the purpose of internal cost reporting purpose.
 It has nothing to do with statutory reporting requirements.